 Additional Information for Living in the KW Area

-Renting in Waterloo Region can cost $400-$650/month for a single room depending on location and amenities.
-In addition, Laurier’s Graduate Students Association has created a GradLink webpage that is a classified oriented site for graduate students featuring housing, carpooling, childcare, study groups, and more
+Renting in Waterloo Region can cost $400-$700/month for a single room depending on location and amenities.
+In addition, Laurier’s Graduate Students Association has detailed graduate student housing information available on their website.

 - Public Transit: